ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 - Create **2 serverless Functions** to capture the event, process the file and upload the data to ATP PDB.
 - Create **1 serverless Function** to get the discount amount for a pizza order

-(OPTIONAL) All the code project will be stored in a GIT repo in Developer Cloud Service.
-If you attend our previous HOL about Gigi's pizza, you had created a DevCS instance with the Gigi's project copied on it.
-You can use that DevCS instance and the same Gigi's project to this lab.
+If you attend our previous HOL about Gigi's pizza, you had created a Cloud Account and DevCS instance, but if you don't have any Oracle Cloud Account you could create one, following the first step of the LAB.

-If you don't have any Oracle Cloud Account or DevCS instance you could create one following the first steps of the LAB to create them.
-After creating the DevCS instance you must create a new project to continue with the lab.
+(OPTIONAL) All the code project could be stored in a GIT repo in Developer Cloud Service. if you attended our previous LAB about microservices (gigi's pizza) before, you should have a DevCS instance with the Gigi's project copied on it.
+You can use that DevCS instance and the same Gigi's project to do this optional part.

 ## Summary